 Getting from the airport to Meribel

-The easiest and fastest way to get to Méribel is to book an airport transfer.
-The Geneva to Méribel transfer time is around two hours 15 minutes but will be longer on snowy days and in peak weeks, such as Christmas, New Year, school holidays and Easter.
+Book an airport transfer.
+The transfer time is around 2h15, but will be longer on snowy days and in peak weeks, such as Christmas, New Year, school holidays and Easter.
 Learn more on our Transfers Guide page.

 Trains to Meribel

 It's really easy to get to Méribel by train in the winter, and it is proven to be considerably more eco-friendly than flying.
 Whilst your train journey will inevitably include changing trains, it will allow you to carry more luggage without additional charges, avoids long waiting times in airports, and certainly for a trip from London it doesn't take much longer when you take into account transfer times.

 How do you get to Méribel by train?